 Although I am generally a hale and hearty feline, like all Minskin cats I still require a lot of protection against the elements since I don’t have the protection of hair on my body.

 Cats of my breed that totally lack fur should also be bathed at least every couple of weeks to prevent dryness and the accumulation of oils that can set off rashes and similar skin problems if left unattended.

 - Thanks to my lack of hair, I am very, very warm to the touch.
 Like a kitty heating pad.
 You’ll want to touch me frequently, especially during the chillier months.

 - I should let you know that as desirable as I am, I am also quite hard to get.
-My breed remains very rare still and you’ll encounter a long waiting time – have patience, ‘though.
+The Minskin cat breed remains very rare still and you’ll encounter a long waiting time – have patience, ‘though.
 I am worth it.